Adirondack Thunder: History

 Under Tapper, the Thunder finished the 2017–18 season first in their division and advanced to the conference finals before losing to the Florida Everblades four games to one.
-The Devils and the Thunder renewed their affiliation for another season.
 Tapper was then hired by the Grand Rapids Griffins of the AHL as an assistant coach and was replaced by Alex Loh as head coach for the 2018–19 ECHL season.

 Due to the COVID-19 pandemic, the Thunder voluntarily suspended operations for the 2020–21 ECHL season.

-On May 11, 2022, the Thunder would announce that the organization would be parting ways with Head Coach and Director of Hockey Operations Alex Loh.
-This coming after finishing the 2021–22 season with a record of 27–40–4–0, a league worst .408 winning percentage and missing the playoffs for the first time since the team relocated to Glens Falls.
+On May 11, 2022, the Thunder fired head coach and Director of Hockey Operations Alex Loh, after finishing the 2021–22 season with a record of 27–40–4–0, a league worst .408 winning percentage and missing the playoffs for the first time since the team relocated to Glens Falls.

-Subsequently after the teams parting with Alex Loh, the organization would announce on June 21, 2022, that Pete MacArthur would be named the 4th head coach in team history.
+Subsequently, the organization would announce on June 21, 2022, that Pete MacArthur would be named the 4th head coach in team history.

 The Thunder returned to the Kelly Cup playoffs in MacArthur's first season.
 In the final weekend of the season, Adirondack caught the Worcester Railers after spending the entire season behind them in the standings.
-They would win their first playoff game in five years to open their first-round series against the Newfoundland Growlers, but bow out in five games.
+They won their first playoff game in five years to open their first-round series against the Newfoundland Growlers, but bowed out in five games.

-The Thunder set a team record with twelve-straight wins during the 2023-24 season.
-They finished with their best record in team history, going 43-18-7-4 and earning 97 points.
-Adirondack won the North Division for the first time since 2018.
+The Thunder set a team record with twelve straight wins during the 2023-24 season, finishing with their best record in team history, going 43-18-7-4, earning 97 points, and winning the North Division for the first time since 2018.
 They also won their first and second round series on home ice, a first for the team, and the first time an Adirondack hockey team clinched a series at home since 1992.